Who was Herbert Kleber? Google dedicates doodle to doctor who changed the way we look at drug addiction

 Google's anniversary: Doodle dedicated search engine giant's 21st birthday

-Kleber had attended Dartmouth College, where he studied pre-med and discovered his passion in psychology.
+Kleber had attended Dartmouth College, where he studied pre-med and discovered his passion for psychology.

 Kleber's success highly drew the attention of the former President of the United States, George H.W.
 Bush.
 The former President appointed Kleber as the Deputy Director for Demand Reduction at the Office of National Drug Control Policy.

-Kleber was author or co-author of more than 250 papers, and the co-Editor of the American Psychiatric Press Textbook of Substance Abuse Treatment, now in its fourth edition.
+Kleber was an author or co-author of more than 250 papers, and the co-Editor of the American Psychiatric Press Textbook of Substance Abuse Treatment, now in its fourth edition.
 He received numerous prestigious awards and two honorary degrees.
 In 2014 it was reported that he serves as a paid consultant to the opioid pharmaceutical industry

 Today's Google doodle on Dr Herbert Kleber was illustrated by Massachusetts-based artist and author of the graphic memoir Hey, Kiddo Jarrett J. Krosoczka.